Heath Streak: Domestic career

-He made his first-class debut for Zimbabwe B against the touring Kent team on 30 March 1993 at Harare Sports Club.
+Streak made his first-class debut for Zimbabwe B against the touring Kent team on 30 March 1993 at Harare Sports Club.

 In 1995/96, Streak played in the same Matabeleland team as his 46-year-old father Denis in the final of the Lonrho Logan Cup against Mashonaland Country Districts; this was the first instance of a father and son playing in the same first-class match for more than thirty years.
 Matabeleland eventually crowned as champions of the 1996 Logan Cup.
 He made his T20 debut representing Warwickshire against Glamorgan on 8 July 2004.

-He was appointed as the captain of Warwickshire in 2006 after signing a two-year contract.
+Streak was appointed the captain of Warwickshire in 2006 after signing a two-year contract.
 However, on 25 April 2007, Streak resigned as Warwickshire captain after featuring in just one match in the 2007 county season, indicating that captaining the side was affecting his on field abilities.
 He was replaced as captain by Darren Maddy.
-At the end of the 2007, season he left Warwickshire citing family reasons.
+At the end of the 2007 season, he left Warwickshire citing family reasons.

 At the end of the year of 2007, Streak joined the Ahmedabad Rockets in the controversial Indian Cricket League which ultimately ended his international career.